It's Complicated (film)

 It's Complicated is a 2009 American romantic comedy film written and directed by Nancy Meyers.
 It stars Meryl Streep as a bakery owner and single mother of three who starts a secret affair with her ex-husband, played by Alec Baldwin, ten years after their divorce – only to find herself drawn to another man: her architect, Adam (portrayed by Steve Martin).
 The film also features John Krasinski in a supporting role.

 It's Complicated received mixed reviews from critics upon release, with praise for the performances of the ensemble cast, with mild criticism for its "somewhat predictable" story.
-It was released in the United States and Canada on Christmas Day 2009, it played well through the holidays and into January 2010, closing on April 1 with $112.7 million.
+It was released in the United States and Canada by Universal Pictures on December 25, 2009, it played well through the holidays and into January 2010, closing on April 1 with $112.7 million.
 Worldwide, It's Complicated eventually grossed $219.1 million, surpassing The Holiday (2006) to become Meyer's third-highest-grossing project to date.

 It's Complicated received three nominations at the 67th Golden Globe Awards – Best Motion Picture – Musical or Comedy, Best Screenplay (both for Meyers) and Best Actress – Motion Picture Comedy or Musical (Streep).
 At the 63rd British Academy Film Awards, Baldwin received a nomination for Best Actor in a Supporting Role, while the film's ensemble cast won the National Board of Review Award for Best Cast at the 2009 ceremony.